EcmaTC53/spec/docs/Hardware Components/real-time-clocks/NXP-PCF8523.md

-# Peripheral Class for NXP Semiconductors PCF8523 Real-Time Clock (RTC)
+# Real-Time Clock Class for NXP Semiconductors PCF8523

 ## 1 Scope

-This document defines the ECMAScript class supporting the PCF8523 Real-Time Clock from NXP Semiconductors.
+This document defines the ECMAScript class supporting the PCF8523 Real-Time Clock (RTC) from NXP Semiconductors.

 ## 2 Conformance